Lukc/hestia/README.md

 The markdown parser is [discount](https://github.com/craigbarnes/lua-discount).

-Add a file `lunradoc.cfg` to your project:
+Add a file `hestia.cfg` to your project:

 ```moonscript
 title: 'The name of your project'